 3 Reasons an HSA Should be Part of Your Retirement Plan

-If you have a high-deductible health plan (HDHP), Health Savings Accounts (HSAs) help you save for medical expenses with multiple tax benefits, like pre-tax contributions, tax-deferred growth, and tax-free withdrawals for qualified medical expenses.
+High-deductible health plan (HDHP), Health Savings Accounts (HSAs) help you save for medical expenses with multiple tax benefits, like pre-tax contributions, tax-deferred growth, and tax-free withdrawals for qualified medical expenses.
 Did you know that an HSA can also be a powerful savings tool for retirement?

 If you’re preparing for retirement and typically max out contributions to your IRA and 401(k), an HSA can offer an additional way to put aside money for later.
 Once you reach the age of 65, you can take withdrawals on any remaining HSA balance for non-medical expenses without penalty fees.
 Taxes still apply to your withdrawal amounts, similar to the rules that would apply for Traditional IRAs*.

 1. Save Specifically for Health Care